Gee, thanks. I’ll, uh, wear it with pride, I guess.

 The game’s difficulty is tough but fair, as typical for the era.
 You only have one life at the start of the game, which seems daunting, but Alisia can absorb quite a bit of damage before dying and health restoration pickups are fairly numerous.
 You can also find health bar extensions and extra lives inside the power-up capsules you’ll discover along the way.
 You’ll still probably end up replaying the early stages of the game several times as you learn the stage layouts and boss enemy patterns, but you’ll soon be blazing through them quite quickly and effortlessly once you’ve properly memorized them.

 Alisia Dragoon is a wonder.
-Unfortunately, it seems that it didn’t sell very well upon its release in 1992, so the gaming world was never graced with any sequels or even ports to other systems.
+Unfortunately, it seems it didn’t sell very well upon its release in 1992, so the gaming world was never graced with any sequels or even ports to other systems.
 It’s a damn shame, really, but at least we can still appreciate one of the true lost treasures of the 16-bit era.